goto40/self-dsl/docs/xtext_a_first_grammar.md

          'is' 'owned' 'by' customer=[Customer]
          'since' date=STRING;

-What changes when we define the 'Model' differently:
+What changes, when we define the 'Model' differently:

     ::antlr